slugbyte/www.slugbyte.com/src/components/blog/needy-for-speedy/index.md

 ## FP -> FP
 ### FUNCTIONAL (MULTIPLE ARITY)
-**Note:** I think functional programming (FP) is better for modeling behavior that works with data, not modeling data it self.
+**Note:** I think functional programming (FP) is better for modeling behavior that works with data, not modeling data itself.
 Unless, like an abstract data type, the model is a behavior model.
-These notes are really just data with dinky behavior, If I was building a notes app using FP.
+These notes are just data with dinky behavior, If I was building a notes app using FP.
 The data would only be data and not reference any of its behaviors(methods), like some of the following implementations do.

-Notice that the following Note implementation is very different, because the notes have no methods!
+Notice that the following Note implementation is very different because the notes have no methods!
 The notes are just data.
-The `updateValue` and `describe` have become an external functions that works with note-like objects.
-Also the `updateValue` equivalent does not mutate the original note, it returns a copy with an updated value.
-Although this implementations "methods" do not mutate the note, they do not stop mutation from happening elsewhere.
+The `updateValue` and `describe` have become an external function that works with note-like objects.
+Also, the `updateValue` equivalent does not mutate the original note, it returns a copy with an updated value.
+Although this implementation's "methods" do not mutate the note, they do not stop mutation from happening elsewhere.

 ``` js
 let describeNoteFunctional = (note) =>  note.type + ': ' + note.value